Nalamoluvenkatakrishnakanth/Tableau-Pizza_Sales/README.md

 This project focuses on pizza sales analysis using Tableau for dashboard creation and SQL queries for data extraction and transformation.
 The goal is to provide interactive visual insights into sales trends, customer behavior, and revenue performance.

 ### Features
-SQL-driven data processing for accurate analytics.
+-SQL-driven data processing for accurate analytics.

-Tableau dashboard for interactive exploration of key metrics.
+-Tableau dashboard for interactive exploration of key metrics.

-Insights on revenue, orders, and customer preferences.
+-Insights on revenue, orders, and customer preferences.

-Sales performance tracking across locations and time periods.
+-Sales performance tracking across locations and time periods.

 ## Installation & Setup
 ### Prerequisites:
-Tableau Desktop or Tableau Public
+i)Tableau Desktop or Tableau Public

-SQL database (MySQL)
+ii)SQL database (MySQL)

-Dataset containing pizza sales details (stored in SQL)
+iii)Dataset containing pizza sales details (stored in SQL)
 ### Steps to Set Up:
 #### Connect Tableau to SQL Database:

-Set up a connection to the pizza sales database.
+i)Set up a connection to the pizza sales database.

-Import and clean data using SQL queries.
+ii)Import and clean data using SQL queries.
 ### SQL Query Examples:

 i)Total sales calculation